 Thinking straight

-Thinking straight can help tackle your gambling.
-By identifying your ‘pro-gambling’ thoughts (the ones that encourage you to gamble), you are better equipped to challenge them and train yourself to think more realistically.
+By identifying your ‘pro-gambling’ thoughts (the ones that encourage you to place a bet), you are better equipped to challenge them and train yourself to think more realistically.

 People who are affected by gambling often show similar thinking errors.
 For example:

-- Believing that you are in control: Such as “I am on a winning streak”, “the odds are in my favour”, “I have my lucky dice with me” etc.
+- Believing that you are in control: “I am on a winning streak”, “I have my lucky dice with me”

-- Thinking you can make accurate predictions: Such as “I know which horse will win”, “I know who will score the first goal”, “I know when the slot machine will pay out” etc.
+- Thinking you can make accurate predictions: “I know… which horse will win, who will score the first goal, when the slot machine will pay out”

 Dealing with urges

-Most people will experience ‘urges’ after they try to cut down or stop gambling, particularly early on.
-They are natural reactions.
-You may experience urges as a response to particular situations, such as having a row with your partner, meeting up with a friend that you used to go to the casino with, or feeling low or on edge.
+Most people will experience ‘urges’ after they try to cut down or stop gambling.
+You may experience urges in particular situations, such as having a row with your partner, meeting up with a friend who also gambles, or feeling low.
 Sometimes urges will occur without any obvious triggers.

-It is helpful to think of urges like waves at a beach.
-Like a wave, an urge will eventually break and flow away.
+Like a wave, an urge, no matter how big, will eventually break and flow away.
 So, delaying the decision to gamble, even for a short period, can be very effective.
-You can imagine yourself surfing or riding the wave until it passes.
+Imagine yourself surfing or ‘riding the wave’ until it passes.

-The more you can practice coping with urges, the better you will be at it and the urges will lessen over time.
-However, if you give into them by gambling, the urges to gamble will come back more often.
+The more you can practice coping with urges, the better you will be at it and the urges will diminish over time.

 Tips on how to deal with urges